-The BC Healthy Connections Project supports the goals of Healthy Start to ensure that all pregnant and parenting women receive the care that they and their families need.
+The BC Healthy Connections Project ensures that all pregnant and parenting women receive the care that they and their families need.

 What is Nurse-Family Partnership?

-Nurse-Family Partnership (NFP) is a maternal and child health program that provides first-time moms with valuable knowledge and support throughout the pregnancy, continuing until children reach two years of age.
+Nurse-Family Partnership is a maternal and child health program that provides first-time moms with valuable knowledge and support throughout the pregnancy, continuing until children reach two years of age.
 According to the US studies, partnering first-time moms with public health nurses empowers mothers to confidently create a better life for their children and for themselves.
-The BCHCP will determine whether this is also true for BC mothers and children.

 - To improve pregnancy outcomes